 - Refrain from organizing, hosting, or attending on- or off-campus events, parties or other social gatherings.

 News & Events

-Bus Service Resumes on Modified Schedules for Queen Lane and Center City; Powelton/Spring Garden Route Still Suspended
+Bus Service Resumes on Modified Schedules for Queen Lane, Center City, and Powelton/Spring Garden

-Drexel University bus service along the Dragon Route (Center City Loop) and Queen Lane Route (East Falls Loop) has resumed on modified schedules.
+Drexel University bus service along the Dragon Route (Center City Loop), Queen Lane Route (East Falls Loop), and Powelton/Spring Garden has resumed on modified schedules.
 You can view the schedules via PDF on the Campus Bus Service website.